-- Use a straight edge at least two (2) feet long (A, Figure 2).
+- 1. Use a straight edge at least two (2) feet long (A, Figure 2).
 A 2x4 or a straight piece of metal works well. - 2.
 Angle finder tools. - a.
 Use your smartphone: Many smartphones (B, Figure 2) have an inclinometer (angle finder) located under the compass application (app).
 Or, search an app store for an Inclinometer app. - b.
-Use angle finder tools: Angle finder tools (C & D, Figure 2) are available at local hardware stores or online (also called inclinometer, protractor, angle meter, or angle gauge).
+Use angle finder tools: Angle finder tools (C and D, Figure 2) are available at local hardware stores or online (also called inclinometer, protractor, angle meter, or angle gauge).
 Dial type (C) or digital type (D) work, others may not.
-Follow user instructions with the angle finder tool. - 3.
-Place the two (2) feet long straight edge along the steepest part of the lawn slope.
-Place the board up and down the slope. - Lay the smartphone or angle finder tool on the straight edge and read the angle in degrees.
+Read and obey the user instructions supplied with the angle finder tool. - 3.
+Put the two (2) feet long straight edge along the steepest part of the lawn slope.
+Put the board up and down the slope. - 4.
+Lay the smartphone or angle finder tool on the straight edge and read the angle in degrees.
 This is the slope of your lawn.

-Note: A paper gauge slope identification guide is included in your product literature packet and is also available to download from the manufacturer's website (ferrismowers.com).
+Note: A paper gauge slope identification guide is included in your product literature packet and is also available to download from the manufacturer's website.